SAPH1TE/SAPH1TE/README.md

 <!--
-  VERSION:1.9.0, Please note this is not the offical 1.9 as this is the dev branch and so please note that this code is activley being worked on so expect random things
+  VERSION:2.0.0, Please note this is not the offical 2.0 as this is the dev branch and so please note that this code is activley being worked on so expect random quirks
   Authored by saph1te

   =====================